Ugurb20/Eth-Trade-Listener/README.md

 - Subscribes to pending transactions
 - Fetches full transaction details with concurrency control
 - Provides callback mechanism for normalized transactions
+- **Auto-reconnection with exponential backoff** for handling disconnects and network issues

 ### 2. TransactionKafkaProducer
 - Connects to Kafka brokers